Skip to main content

 │ ├── Met: Path A ─────┐

 Only the branch that actually executes needs to complete.
-If a Condition evaluates to “met”, only the “met” branch runs and the Merge waits for just that branch.
+If a Condition evaluates to “met”, only the “met” branch runs and the Wait & Combine waits for just that branch.

 Example: Parallel Data Fetching